thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 ![Merged Component](https://github.com/user-attachments/assets/79136c55-9bd8-4e7e-aa8e-d6534a3db4c0)

 If you forget to delete any provide functions, you will get the following error at compile time.
-This is expected and you can track down the duplicate provide method and delete it.

 ``` gradle
 e: [ksp] Cannot provide: com.thomaskioko.tvmaniac.data.cast.api.CastDao
 e: [ksp] as it is already provided
 ```

+ This is expected and you can track down the duplicate provide method and delete it.

 ## Conclusion
-With this in place we have now gotten rid of a lot of boilerplate thanks to anvil.
+With this in place we have now gotten rid of manual bindings, replacing that with `@ContributesTo` and `@ContributesBinding`.
+We also deleted our god component class and in turn getting rid a lot of boilerplate thanks to anvil.

+[@Ralf](https://x.com/vRallev) and all the contributors have done an amazing job with this.
+The integration was really smooth.
+I'm looking forward to how these libraries evolve.

+Until we meet again, folks.
+Happy coding! ✌️

 ### References